 Petersburg Medical Center Clinic

-Dr Jennifer Hyer will coordinate the Petersburg clerkship, to provide medical care and student teaching at Petersburg Medical Center, as well as other health care agencies within the community.
-You may expect to provide a wide variety of emergency, acute and chronic services in these rural communities where specialist services are not routinely available.
-The FP’s staff the emergency room and clinic as well as rounds in the adjacent hospital and nursing home.
-The faculty and office staff are pleased to be working with students and integrating them into their practices.
+Dr. Hyer will coordinate the Petersburg clerkship, to provide medical care and student teaching at Petersburg Medical Center, as well as other health care agencies within each community.
+You may expect to provide a wide variety of emergency, acute and chronic services in this rural community where specialist services are generally not available.
+The four FP’s staff the emergency room and clinic and round in the adjacent hospital and nursing home.
+One of the newest clerkship sites, the faculty and office staff are pleased to be working with students and integrating them into their practices.

 Some facts about the weather in Petersburg

 - On average, the warmest month is July.

 - The highest recorded temperature was 83°F in 1992.